-Quick Start This menu gives you an easy way to check or change the most common set- tings on the unit: • CH setpoint • DHW setpoint • Outdoor reset (Note - You cannot disable this function from the interface) • Low water temperature • Maximum outdoor temperature • Minimum outdoor temperature • Adjustable high limit • Adjustable low limit Login If you want to change a setup value or function, and the system requires a password, you can enter it here.
+Quick Start This menu gives you an easy way to check or change the most common settings on the unit: CH setpoint DHW setpoint Outdoor reset (Note - On some units you cannot disable this function) Low water temperature Maximum outdoor temperature Minimum outdoor temperature Adjustable high limit Adjustable low limit Login If you want to change a setup value or function, and the system requires a password, you can enter it here.
 Test These parameters let you set the burner operation for combustion testing, and control pump operation.
 Advanced Setup The sub-menus listed here allow you to set up most of the functions on the controller.
 (For many of these functions, the system will require a password before it will allow you to make changes.)
 Diagnostics Use the Diagnostics to check the status of the sensors and the digital inputs and outputs.
 The system also records a history of lockouts and alarms.
 Display Setup You can use this option to adjust the contrast of the display or change the items which appear at the top of the Home display.